Spy charges dismissed against NYPD officer accused of giving China intelligence on NYC Tibetan community

 Angwang, who was arrested in September 2020, spent roughly six months in Brooklyn’s Metropolitan Detention Center, much of that time in solitary confinement.
 Carman finally won his release after making four bail applications.

-He caught COVID during an outbreak at the MDC shortly before his February 2021 release on $2 million bond.
+He caught COVID-19 during an outbreak at the MDC shortly before his February 2021 release on $2 million bond.

 “I’ll say that we all remember well, of course, the fanfare with which this case was brought initially,” said Brooklyn Federal Judge Eric Komitee, who ordered the charges dismissed.
 “Everyone sitting in the well of this courtroom, including the court itself, owes a debt of gratitude to Mr. Carman.”